 In order to engage people into activity, it is key to ensure that the organisations that are leading activity are suitably qualified and prepared to welcome new members.
 The other aspect is to enhance the experience of the individual participant as much as possible through high levels of customer care and ensuring a holistic approach is applied to the engagement stage onwards.

 The final element of Sports Development is around ensuring that clubs and organisations are provided with the appropriate pathways, financial assistance and additional support to be the best that they can be.
 This also applies to young, talented individuals that aspire to become future elite level athletes.

 The strategy shows commitment to five core areas

-One of the major focus areas of Active-In is to combat inactivity amongst the population of the Buckinghamshire, with elements of delivery in the Counties of Hertfordshire and Berkshire.
+One of the major focus areas of Active in the Community CIC is to combat inactivity amongst the population of the Buckinghamshire and Hertfordshire, with elements of delivery and consultancy in the surrounding Counties.

 Children and Young People are key to achieving some of the contractual targets set through our Local Authority and Public Health programmes.
 By engaging people at a younger age, we also maximise the potential for reducing the effects of inactivity in later life.
 This engagement at an early stage of life provides the best opportunity for people to sustain a lifelong association with physical activity and sport.

 Active in the Community CIC recognise the importance of volunteering and the role which they can play in getting more people active in their community.
 Providing opportunities for training and qualifications is therefore also key to our strategy.